mridulmanocha/GAN-MNIST/README.md

 In this repo you will find-

-images - results fo the program in png format
+Images - Results of the program in mpng format

 and
-GAN_MNIST.ipynb - the code
+GAN_MNIST.ipynb - Code